 Smoking is the fastest way to get cannabinoids into the bloodstream; the effects are apparent in moments.
 This is something to consider for acute flares of pain where waiting hours for relief may not sound appealing.
 The effects of inhaled Cannabis peak within about 30 minutes and taper off after 2-4 hours.
 It is far easier to control the dose when smoking compared to eating Cannabis because the effects are nearly instantaneous.
 However, many with a chronic illness may want to avoid the adverse health impacts of smoking.

 In the last decade or so, vaporizer or “vape” pens (also called e-cigarettes) with Cannabis have become very popular and offer a safer option than smoking.
-“Vaping” involves heating Cannabis concentrates to a temperature that turns its compounds into vapor.
+(Check out some reviews here. )“Vaping” involves heating Cannabis concentrates to a temperature that turns its compounds into vapor.
 Cannabis vaping pens can be customized by adding in specific terpenes and other beneficial compounds.
 There is no combustion of flowers involved, which reduces harmful tar and carcinogens.
 For this reason, vaping is generally thought of as being safer, but even vape pens carry risks.
 As with smoking flowers, the effects of vaping Cannabis are almost immediate.
 If you go this route, be careful to check that there are no unwanted additives.

 Edibles, while better for your lungs, can take a long time to kick in, and the effects can be highly variable, even within the same person from day to day.
 It takes so long because it has to first pass through the liver, where it is metabolized.
 When Cannabis finally does kick in, it can really pack a punch, so be extra careful with edibles!
 Cannabis is more psychoactive when eaten because the liver converts Δ-9-THC into the metabolite 11-hydroxy-THC.
 In contrast, there is little metabolism of Cannabis in the lungs before it hits the brain.